chaschev/bear/README.md

 * Fast execution, parallel execution framework
 * Desktop UI app to monitor running tasks (Twitter Bootstrap 3)
 * Scripts can be edited in UI and in IDEs (by importing through Maven)
-* Lambda-based configuration, session/global context for variables
+* Lambda-based configuration, session/global evaluation context for variables
-* (planned) Ruby, JavaScript and Python support.
+* (planned) JavaScript, Ruby and Python support
 * Takes some of the ideas from Capistrano

 ### Road Map for Release 1.0a1 (for CentOS 6.4)